jasonbellamy/graphql-guide/source/queries.md

 }
 ```

-We'll tend to write queries in this form throughout this guide.
+We'll tend to write queries in this form throughout this guide, for simplicity.

 > Mutations and subscriptions have different semantics (mutations cause side effects, subscriptions return more than the initial result), but all three types of operations are identical in that they return a "graph" of results.
 In this article we'll focus on queries, and consider the other operations in later articles, but keep in mind that everything that applies to queries apply to the other two operations also.